 Of course every shopper wants to purchase a reliable car.
 When pouring this much money into a single item, you probably expect that purchase to last a good long while, especially one as important as a car.
 That’s why reliability in a vehicle becomes such an important metric when considering where to throw your money.
 But how do you measure reliability?
 It certainly is a measurement that has to be taken with quite a few grains of salt.
 But, by the way we look at it, the issue of reliability can be addressed with one question: Would I feel comfortable buying this vehicle if it had over 100,000 miles on it?

 You can bet that a car with that kind of mileage would dip pretty low in terms of price.
 Finding a screaming deal on a good, reliable vehicle despite its high mileage may be the most promising part of these cars.
 We have compiled a list of vehicles that have no issue pushing the odometer past the 6-figure mark (some even make it above the 200K mark).
 Despite certain automakers having reputations for amazing reliability (and some for their distinct lack of longevity), we were able to find cars from diverse markets and nationalities that we’d comfortably consider even with more than 100K on the odometer.
 And no matter what issues these cars may have in some areas, they easily make up for those problems in others.
 We would not hesitate to jump on purchasing one of these cars despite a sixth digit on the odometer.
+We’ve also compiled a list of cars that retain their value well: Resale Royalty: The Top 10 Value-Retaining Vehicles.

 10. The early-generation Jeep Cherokee just didn’t die, no matter how long you drove it.
 The fact that we still see Cherokees as often as ever is a testament to the refusal of Jeep products to stop working, which was really nice for Cherokee-lovers, because Jeep stopped producing them for 13 years.
 That 13-year hiatus certainly didn’t hurt the number of Cherokees currently on the road, and the new Cherokees rolling out have a big reputation to live up to.
 Really, any Jeep with the previous generation’s 4.0-liter inline 6-cylinder could make it on this list.
 One of our Gurus here had a ’98 Jeep Wrangler with that very engine, and it was still going strong with 170,000+ miles.
 The frame rusted through before that engine even flinched.